novdream/PiCA/README.md

-以下是为您准备的 **Search-R1** 项目 README 模板，采用了 Markdown 格式并严格参考了您提供的 NSPO 风格进行排版：
+# PiCA: Pivot-Based Credit Assignment For Search Agentic Reinforcement Learning

+This is the **official implementation** of the project **"PiCA: Pivot-Based Credit Assignment For Search Agentic Reinforcement Learning"**.

 ---

-# Search-R1: Reinforcement Learning for Search Agents via Pivot-Based Credit Assignment

-This is the **official implementation** of the project **"Search-R1: Enhancing Multi-hop Reasoning for Search Agents with Pivot-Based Credit Assignment"** (Targeting NeurIPS 2026).

----

 ## 💡 Overview

-**Search-R1** is a reinforcement learning (RL) framework designed to optimize the search and multi-hop reasoning capabilities of Large Language Model (LLM) agents.
+**PiCA** is a reinforcement learning (RL) framework designed to optimize the search and multi-hop reasoning capabilities of Large Language Model (LLM) agents.
 The core of the framework is the **Pivot-Based Credit Assignment (PiCA)** mechanism, which addresses the challenges of sparse rewards in complex reasoning trajectories.

 ### Key Contributions:
 *   **PiCA Reward Mechanism**: A novel step-reward approach that identifies and prioritizes "Pivot Steps" with high information gain.